schorschii/Nemo-Extensions/action-compress-images/README.md

 # Compress Image Action For Nemo File Manager
 This script adds an option to the nemo context menu for compressing image files (e.g. for sending it via Email).
 It is intentionally kept very simple.
-* licensed under the terms of the GPLv2 (see LICENSE.txt)
-* view source and fork me on [GitHub](https://github.com/schorschii/nemo-extensions)

 ![alt text](screenshot.png)